Ananth7677/FinDOCRAG/README.md

 The response contains `llm_response` (answer text) and `citations` (objects with `id`, `page_number`, and `similarity`).
 Citation IDs refer to database embedding rows, not source chunk IDs.
-The model is instructed to answer only from retrieved context and cite supporting chunks.
-Model-generated citations are not independently checked against retrieved rows.
+The model is instructed to answer only from retrieved context and return supporting chunk IDs.
+The server checks each citation ID against the retrieved chunks and fills `page_number` and `similarity` from their stored metadata.
+An unknown citation ID triggers one answer-generation retry;
+an unknown ID in the retried answer returns `502`.
+Answers without citations return `502` immediately unless their text matches the accepted no-answer fallback.
+These checks validate citation membership and metadata, not whether the cited text supports every claim in the answer.

-When retrieval returns no qualifying chunks, the response is:
+When retrieval returns no qualifying chunks, `llm_call()` produces the following fallback.
+The current validation mismatch described below causes the endpoint to return `502` instead of passing this response through:

 ```json
 {